kurt-krueckeberg/filme-untertitel/jenseits/README.md

-The subtitles (used to generate the .html files listed below) were downloaed from the free, publicly-available website [opensubtitles.org](https://www.opensubtitles.org/en/search/subs).
+The subtitles were downloaed from the free, publicly-available website [opensubtitles.org](https://www.opensubtitles.org/en/search/subs).
 It has subtitles&mdash;in the form of
 .SRT files&mdash;for tons of movies in multiple languages.
+The .SRT files were altered into files with text only, the **.txt** files below, which in turn where used to create the
+**.html** pages.

 |File|Contents|
 |----|--------|